George Washington Burnap

-George Washington Burnap (November 30, 1802 in Merrimack, New Hampshire – September 8, 1859 in Baltimore) was a Unitarian clergyman of the United States.
+George Washington Burnap (November 30, 1802, in Merrimack, New Hampshire – September 8, 1859, in Baltimore) was a Unitarian clergyman of the United States.

 Biography

 His father was a Congregational minister in Merrimack.
 His mother died when he was seven, and a sister took care of him.
 He graduated from Harvard College in 1824, and then studied for three years at Harvard Divinity School.
 His studies of the Bible in college convinced him to become a Unitarian.
 In 1828 he was ordained pastor of the First Independent Church in Baltimore, where Jared Sparks had preceded him, and which position he retained till his death.
 He married Nancy Williams in 1831.
 Without neglecting his pastoral duties, Burnap devoted much of his career to studies, mostly oriented toward explaining Unitarianism to the public and justifying its doctrines in the face of its critics.
-In 1849 he received the degree of D.D. from Harvard College.
+In 1849, he received the degree of D.D. from Harvard College.

-He was the first person to write "The grand essentials to happiness in this life are something to do, something to love, and something to hope for" in his Lectures on the Sphere and Duties of Woman.
-This quote is often misattributed to such writers as Immanuel Kant and Joseph Addison.
+He was the first person to write "The grand essentials to happiness in this life are something to do, something to love, and something to hope for."
+It appears in his Lectures on the Sphere and Duties of Woman.
+This quote is often misattributed to other writers, such as Immanuel Kant and Joseph Addison.